ziirish/zerocli2/README.md

 # Requirements

-It requires [rhino](https://developer.mozilla.org/en-US/docs/Rhino) to execute javascript in command line (as the encryption is done on client-side)

-Alternatively, you can now use [v8](https://developers.google.com/v8/build) instead of rhino.
+It requires `openssl` and a few bits of perl.
+That's it.

 # Usage